Your choice of media database can make the difference between your startup getting its story in front of the right

 - Writers who have access to potential customer audiences and those with access to potential investor audiences will often be completely different and be interested in very different aspects of your story

 - Freelance journalists who write for multiple publications will need to be approached in different ways compared to staff writers

-- Bloggers work in completely different ways to traditional journalists
+- Bloggers work in completely different ways from traditional journalists

 - Social media influencers are another category altogether.
 Unlike journalists who have a “news” brief to stick to, influencer motivations can vary widely.

 Mega-influencer Kylie Jenner, for example, reportedly commands $1.2 million for a sponsored Instagram post!